 At NuStar, the health and safety of our personnel, customers, and neighbors and the protection of the environment are core business values.
 NuStar is committed to achieving health, safety and environmental (HSE) excellence throughout the organization.
-NuStar emphasizes its HSE commitment through internal audits, public awareness, damage prevention, pipelines integrity management, emergency response preparedness. and other programs.
+NuStar emphasizes its HSE commitment through internal audits, public awareness, damage prevention, pipelines integrity management, emergency response preparedness, and other programs.
 In addition, most of NuStar's pipelines are operated via satellite communication systems from a central control room located in San Antonio, TX.
-This control center is equipped with state-of-the-art computer systems designed to continuously monitor real-time operational data, operate equipment associated with the delivery of crude oil, refined products,
+This control center is equipped with state-of-the-art computer systems designed to continuously monitor real-time operational data, operate equipment associated with the delivery of crude oil, refined products, and anhydrous ammonia, and control safety measures to ensure smooth and safe operation of our pipelines.

-Ammonia (anhydrous) 1005 125
+PRODUCTS/DOT GUIDEBOOK ID#/GUIDE#: Ammonia (anhydrous) 1005 125

-Carroll Montgomery

-Cass Parke

-Clinton Tippecanoe

-Howard Vigo

-Huntington Wabash
+Carroll Cass Clinton Howard Huntington Miami Montgomery Parke Tippecanoe Vigo Wabash